PerfectoMobileSA/PerfectoJavaSample/README.md

 **********************
 # Getting Started

-* Download the OS specific chromedriver into libs folder of the project and update the webdriver.chrome.driver system path where ever applicable

-* Local Appium Server should be running at http://127.0.0.1 ,  port: 4723
+* Local Appium prerequisite: Local Appium Server should be running at http://127.0.0.1 ,  port: 4723

 ## Running sample as is